SSWConsulting/SSW.People.Profiles/_docs/Create-New-Profile.md

 ## How to create a new profile

-1. In CRM, ensure that you have an user profile or create user profile in CRM  - https://live.crm.ssw.com.au/main.aspx#
+1. In CRM, ensure that you have an user profile or create one  - https://live.crm.ssw.com.au/main.aspx#
+> The profile in CRM is important to load your list of skills.
+See [Adding CRM Skills](Add-CRM-Skills.md)

 ![Instructions_CRM_Users.png](../.github/instructions/images/Instructions_CRM_Users.png)
 **Figure: Find your user profile in CRM**